Fossil Record

 To understand how specific fossil record studies continue to challenge the theory of evolution, click to read from the following –

-Each article describes what evidence was found and why it scientifically draws into question the validity of the theory of evolution, using the reporters own words.
+Each article describes why the evidence draws into question the scientific validity of the theory of evolution.

 Darwin Then and Now Logo